mohsenmojadam2019/telstra-prior-request/README.md

 - config.prereq.url: the url of prior-call.
 (String, unencoded url)
 - config.request.body: overwrite the body of service-call.
 (String)
 - config.request.headers: add headers to service-call.
 (Array of strings separated by ```,```)
+- config.upstream_path_append: append path to upstream uri.
+Varaibles are compatible in the appended path.
 - api_id, service_id, route_id and consumer_id are heritated from standard Kong plugin.
 Please refer to Kong Doc.